Wall Street Analyst Initiated OPKO Health Inc. [OPK]. What else is Wall St. saying

-OPKO Health Inc. [NASDAQ: OPK] slipped around -0.04 points on Thursday, while shares priced at $1.25 at the close of the session, down -3.10%.
+OPKO Health Inc. [NASDAQ: OPK] loss -0.85% on the last trading session, reaching $1.17 price per share at the time.
 The company report on November 8, 2022 that OPKO Health Reports Third Quarter 2022 Business Highlights and Financial Results.

 5 Undervalued Stocks For 2023